paulmillr/paulmillr.github.io/_posts/2019-06-27-chokidar-3-save-32tb-of-traffic.md

 Thanks to [Philipp Dunkel](https://github.com/pipobscure), [Jon Schlinkert](https://github.com/jonschlinkert) and everyone else involved in releasing v3 out.

 My next step is to create a set of highly auditable 0-dep cryptographic libraries for JS.
-I call it **noble-crypto** and the first packages are already out!
+I call it **noble-cryptography** and the first packages are already out!
 Check it: [noble-ed25519](https://github.com/paulmillr/noble-ed25519) & [noble-secp256k1](https://github.com/paulmillr/noble-secp256k1).